PayU/openapi-validator-middleware/README.md

 - `pathToSwaggerFile`: Path to the swagger definition.
 - `options`: Additional options for the middleware (see below).

+### express-ajv-swagger-validation.getFrameworkPlugins()

+Returns an object, containing all plugins exposed for this particular framework, initialized with `express-ajv-swagger-validation` configuration.
+Should only be run after `express-ajv-swagger-validation.init()` was already called.

 #### Options

 Options currently supported:
-- `framework` - Defines in which framework the middleware is working ('koa' or 'express').
+- `framework` - Defines in which framework the middleware is working ('fastify', 'koa' or 'express').
 As default, set to 'express'.
 - `formats` - Array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`.
     ```js
     formats: [